-Our services and support revenue is comprised of consulting, training and maintenance and support, primarily related to the licensing of our enterprise products and the sale of our cloud-hosted Adobe Experience Cloud services.
+Our services and support revenue is comprised of consulting, training and maintenance and support, primarily related to the licensing of our enterprise offerings.
 Our support revenue also includes technical support and developer support to partners and developer organizations related to our desktop products.
+We typically sell our consulting contracts on a time-and-materials and fixed fee basis.
+These revenues are recognized as the services are performed for time and materials contracts and on a relative performance basis for fixed fee contracts.
+Training revenues are recognized as the services are performed.
 Our maintenance and support offerings, which entitle customers to receive desktop product upgrades and enhancements or technical support, depending on the offering, are generally recognized ratably over the term of the arrangement as we satisfy the performance obligations to our customers.